sloria/TextBlob/docs/install.rst

         $ curl https://raw.github.com/sloria/TextBlob/master/download_corpora_lite.py | python

-.. admonition:: If you don't have pip:
+.. admonition:: If you don't have pip

     If you don't have ``pip`` (you should), run this first: ::